 Samuel Bawlf’s The Secret Voyage of Sir Francis Drake: 1577-1580 is a fascinating account of this groundbreaking journey.
 Bawlf brings Drake’s story to life, providing readers with a detailed account of the perils and challenges faced by Drake and his crew.
 The Secret Voyage is an essential read for anyone interested in pirate history or the Age of Exploration.

-A General History of the Pyrates is one of the earliest, yet most comprehensive pirate history books ever written.
+A General History of the Pyrates is one of the earliest and best pirate books ever written.
 The book was first published in 1724, and pirate enthusiasts have been devouring its pages ever since.

 The book covers everything from the early days of piracy in the Caribbean to the Golden Age of Piracy and beyond.
-In addition to providing a wealth of information about pirate shipwrecks and famous piratical figures, the book also includes a number of first-hand accounts from pirates and their victims.
-It even seems to be the source of the myth that pirates buried their treasure!
+In addition to providing a wealth of information about pirate shipwrecks and famous piratical figures, the book also includes a number of first-hand accounts from aboard pirate ships.
+It even seems to be the source of the myth that pirates buried treasure!

-These firsthand accounts give readers a unique insight into the lives of the men who turned pirate.
+These firsthand accounts of life among a pirate crew give readers a unique insight into the lives of the men who turned pirate.
 Whether you’re a pirate enthusiast or just curious about this colorful period of history, A General History of the Pyrates is a fascinating read.

 Captain Kidd was one of the most notorious pirates of his day, a swashbuckling figure who terrorized the seas in the early 1700s.
 But despite his notoriety, we know very little about Kidd’s life and career.